Who We Are

 >It has the signature of the holder.

 Social security cards, birth certificates, check cashing cards, credit cards and immigration cards are not suitable for identification.
-If a signer does not have a photo ID, then he/she will need 2 people present who will swear to his/her identity in order to be certified.
+If a signer does not have a photo ID, then he/she will need two witnesses present who can swear to his/her identity in order to be certified.
 The oaths of the affirming witnesses are satisfactory evidence for certification.

 What Documents Can Be Notarized

 Undated documents can be notarized.
 If the document has a space for a date, it should either be filled in or marked through.
 If the document does not have a space for a date, the signer may date it next to his or her signature or mark.

 Faxes and photocopies can be notarized only when the document bears an original signature.